 3. Impressive Espresso at Impresso Bar

-If you prefer espresso and are looking for something other than American style coffee, then hustle over to Impresso Bar along one of Chiang Mai’s more European-looking boulevards.
+If you prefer espresso and are looking for something other than American style coffee, then hustle over to Chiang Mai coffee shop Impresso Bar along one of the city's more European-looking boulevards.
 The espresso they serve up here is good enough to impress even the snobbiest espresso enthusiast.

 Additionally, the lack of a standard bar means the baristas roam around the cafe taking orders, which also gives the place a very relaxed and welcoming vibe.
-If you have some work to do, a blog to write, or are just in need of a place to relax your feet, Impresso Bar, with its open arrangement, is the perfect place.
+If you have some work to do or are just in need of a place to relax your feet, Impresso Bar, with its open arrangement, is the perfect place.

 4. Locally Sourced Coffee at Akha Ama Coffee Shop

-Among all the coffee shops struggling to make their stamp on the city, there is one that strives to support its local community.
+Among all the Chiang Mai coffee shops struggling to make their stamp on the city, there is one that strives to support its local community.
 Akha Ama coffee shop sources all of its coffee beans from a local village inhabited by the Akha people.

 By continuing to purchase their beans, Akha Ama has helped this village grow and remain financially stable.
 Perhaps because of the little hint of good karma that comes with each cup, or because of the owner’s obvious coffee obsession — seriously, this guy could talk all day about coffee.
 He even organizes his own Chiang Mai Coffee Tour!

 What About the Tea?

 Though the tea scene isn’t as expansive as the coffee scene in Chiang Mai, it is still very much present.
 If anything, the tea culture has benefited from the overwhelming invasion of never ending coffee shops, because any tea shop wanting to survive has to be better than average.
 It is also great to see traditional grass jelly tea still in circulation.

 It’s easy to see that the strong roots of the northern Thai Lanna culture is still evident in northern Thailand, and you’ll likely drink tea as the traditional Thai people did at least once during your visit.